chrismalcolm/jspec/README.md

 |`(!"a\d" ^ !"\w7")` | `"a7"` | Bad Match | Did not satisfied the logical statement |

 ### Placeholder
 A JSPEC placeholder is a JSON datatype name, which will match any JSON element of that datatype.
+The possible placeholders are `object`, `array`, `string`, `int`, `real`, `bool` and `number`.
 The numerical placeholders can also have an inequality attached to them, to set a range of numerical values for it to match.

 | JSPEC Snippet | JSON Snippet | Result | Reason |
 |-|-|-|-|